tehrengruber/gtc/docs/index.rst

 .. toctree::
    :maxdepth: 2
+   :caption: Contents:

    apiref
-    installation
-    usage
-    contributing
-    authors
-    history
+   indices
+   license
+   quickstart

 Feedback
 ========

-If you have any suggestions or questions about...
+If you have any suggestions or questions about this software, please let us lnow.